deviandinisastro/Breast-Cancer-Classification-ML/README.md

 ### Step 6: Conclusion & Final Model Selection
 - Compare model performances and determine the best model.
 - Optimize using GridSearchCV for better accuracy.

+## Conclusion
+This project demonstrates the potential of machine learning for breast cancer classification.
+By using features extracted from tumor characteristics, the Logistic Regression model effectively distinguishes between benign and malignant cases with an accuracy of 98.25%.
+While the current model shows promising results, further development and validation are necessary to ensure its reliability and potential for clinical use.

+#### If you have any questions, suggestions, or feedback, please feel free to reach out to me via Email: deviadns1@gmail.com or LinkedIn: linkedin.com/in/deviandinisastro/.